unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

 An interactive job or interactive session is a session on a compute node with the required physical resources for the period of time requested.
 To request an interactive job, add the -I flag (capital i) to :code:`qsub`.
 Default sessions will have 1 CPU core, 1GB and 1 hour

 For example, the following two commands.
-The first provides a default session, the second provides a session with two CPU core and 8GB memory for three hours:
+The first provides a default session, the second provides a session with two CPU core and 8GB memory for three hours.
+You can tell when an interactive job has started when you see the name of the server change from :code:`katana1` or :code:`katana2` to the name of the server your job is running on.
+In these cases it's :code:`k181` and :code:`k201` respectively.

 .. code-block:: bash
-    :emphasize-lines: 1,4

     [z1234567@katana1 ~]$ qsub -I
     qsub: waiting for job 313704.kman.restech.unsw.edu.au to start